GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 In addition to developing the strategy, consider other factors that impact its success.
 Those factors include having:

 * Executive-level support for the overall strategy.
-See “Stakeholders: Strategic Engagement and Communication.”
+See [“Stakeholders—Strategic Engagement and Communication.”](#chapter-3-stakeholdersstrategic-engagement-and-communication)
 * Strong relationships with teams including Procurement, Finance, IT, suppliers.
-See “Stakeholders: Strategic Engagement and Communication.”
+See [“Stakeholders—Strategic Engagement and Communication.”](#chapter-3-stakeholdersstrategic-engagement-and-communication)
 * Talent to identify, implement, and manage the technology (particularly engineering talent who will solve problems in an appropriate way).
 * A solid business case for any technology investment.